SK-here/CPP/ConditionalsOrBranching.md

 ### General Explanation

 When using `if` statement, our programs first evaluates the condtion and then depending on the conditions you defined that whether the block of code inside `if` will be executed if the condtion is true or false, It will jump to the code instructions written inside the block.
 Otherwise It just skips the block and proceeds further.

+Since, `if` statement checks for only one thing that whether the memory block of a given condtion contains zero as a value at bit level or not.
+In case of any `non-zeroed` value the  `if` statement considers the condition as true otherwise false (when value is `0`)

 And in case of `if-else` code block witten inside `else` block will get executed.